BaconPlay/StreamJarCSS/subelements.md

-*The probably incomplete list of how to access certain sub elements for each data type in the StreamJar overlay.*
+*The incomplete list of how to access certain sub elements for each data type in the StreamJar overlay.*
 -----------------------------------------------

 * Goal